 - Accelerating R&D and manufacturing of integrated energy systems

 - Delivering science and technology to address complex security challenges

 Applicants are encouraged to identify which of these initiatives align with their expertise.

 Applicants selected to become DSFs will be named to one of three fellowships, based on their scientific background.
 The fellowships honor three prominent scientists who held leadership positions at ORNL:

 Dr. Eugene P. Wigner, 1963 Nobel Laureate in physics and first director of research and development at ORNL (1946–47), whose vision continues to be reflected in the Laboratory’s multidisciplinary programs.
 Wigner Fellows generally align with the fundamental sciences and demonstrate competency in areas such as advanced materials, chemistry, computational science, neutron scattering, nuclear physics, and plasma and fusion energy sciences.

 Applicants must have received their doctoral degree in a science or engineering field before their start date and can be no more than five years beyond receiving their highest technical degree at the date of application submission.

 Current ORNL postdoctoral researchers and ORNL staff members are not eligible to apply.

 The Wigner, Weinberg and Russell Fellowships are jointly posted as the ORNL Distinguished Staff Fellowship Program.
-The application window is now open and will close on October 30, 2018.
-If you are interested, Apply Here!
-If you have questions, please email email@example.com.
+The next application window will open February 2019.
+If you have questions, please email firstname.lastname@example.org.